myflyingbox/prestashop-lce/README.md

 * Calculation rules for automatic transport cost evaluation during cart check-out.
 Be especially careful when specifying a correspondance between weight and package dimensions: the module cannot guess the final packing dimensions for a given cart, so it will only base its calculation on the total weight of the cart and the correspondance rules you define on the module configuration.

 If you want your customers to be able to select an LCE carrier (with automatic price calculation), you must initialize a set of carriers (in the sense of 'prestashop carriers') based on LCE transport products.
-The configuration page allows to initialize/update the list of carriers available for a given country of departure.
+The configuration page allows you to automatically initialize/update the list of carriers available for a given country of departure.

-Please note that you do NOT need to initialize carriers if you only want to use the back-office features of the LCE module.
+Please note that you do not need to initialize carriers if you only want to use the back-office features of the LCE module.
 Whenever you request offers for your shipment, all available offers will be returned anyway.

 ## Usage